Epidemiology Faculty Research

 Faculty Contact: Dara Mendez, PhD, MPH

 • Areas of research broadly include: fetal origins of disease; maternal and child health inequities; causes of pregnancy complications and adverse outcomes including spontaneous abortion, stillbirth, preterm birth, low birth weight, intrauterine growth restriction, and preeclampsia; obesity and nutrition among pregnant women; fertility and contraception; breastfeeding; sexually transmitted infections; and maternal substance use.
-Major clinical sites for collaboration include UPMC Children’s Hospital of Pittsburgh and Magee-Womens Hospital, the obstetrics, gynecologic, and reproductive sciences specialty hospital associated with the University of Pittsburgh Medical Center.
+Major clinical sites for collaboration include The Midwife Center, UPMC Children's Hospital of Pittsburgh, and Magee-Womens Hospital, the obstetrics, gynecologic, and reproductive sciences specialty hospital associated with the University of Pittsburgh Medical Center.
 Global health research experiences are available through a study of pregnancy being conducted in India.
-Community-partnered research opportunities are available as part of The Pittsburgh Study, supported and coordinated through the University Pittsburgh Department of Pediatrics and broadly designed to determine interventions that help children thrive in Allegheny County.
+Community-partnered research opportunities are available as part of The EMBRACE Maternal Health Research Center of Excellence and The Pittsburgh Study.

 • The training program provides concentrated, tailored training on the patterns, risk factors, and interventions that might improve reproductive, perinatal, and pediatric health, as well as women's health across the lifespan.
-All trainees will participate in coursework, research field work, and professional development including courses in EPIDEM 2720 Reproductive Epidemiology, EPIDEM 2710 Epidemiology of Women's Health, and EPIDEM 2340 Pediatric Epidemiology; a Maternal and Child Health Equity Scholars group; independent research; grant writing; manuscript preparation; and scientific conference presentations.
+All trainees will participate in coursework, research field work, and professional development including courses in EPIDEM 2719 Reproductive Epidemiology, EPIDEM 2709 Epidemiology of Women's Health, and EPIDEM 2310 Psychiatric Epidemiology (includes a Pediatric Epidemiology focus); a Maternal and Child Health Equity Scholars group; independent research; grant writing; manuscript preparation; and scientific conference presentations.
+The training program includes collaboration with the Maternal and Child Health Training Center of Excellence and the MCH Certificate Program led by Theresa Chapple-McGruder (HPM).

 Social Epidemiology and Health Equity